A Guide to Physical Therapy for Shoulder Pain

 Home Exercises for Shoulder Pain

-Below are 7 exercises to try at home to promote blood flow (aka healing), tissue extensibility, good posture, and muscular balance.
-Never force an exercise that causes pain or feels off.
-When in doubt, ask for help from a physical therapist.
+Below are 7 exercises to help promote blood flow (aka healing), tissue extensibility, good posture, and muscular balance.
+When in doubt, ask for help from a physical therapist for personalized exercise recommendations.

 - Stand in a doorway with your elbows at 90 degrees and upper arms at about shoulder height.